CORRELATIONS

 19. As a student’s study time increases, so do their test averages.

-20. As a tree gets more mature, it requires water less frequently.
+20. As a tree matures, it requires water less frequently.

-21. As algae increases in a lake, a certain species of algae-eating fish increases.
+21. As algae increase in a lake, a particular species of algae-eating fish increases.

-22. As it snows more, the sales of snow shovels go up.
+22. As snowfall increases, sales of snow shovels rise.

 23. As one exercises more, their body weight decreases.

-24. As one increases in age, often one's agility decreases.
+24. As one ages, one's agility often decreases.

-25. As the amount of moisture increases in an environment, the growth of mould spores increases.
+25. As the moisture content of an environment increases, the growth of mould spores increases.

 26. As the number of trees cut down increases, the probability of erosion increases.

-27. As the percentage of salt in salty water increases, buoyancy increases.
+27. As the salt concentration in saline water increases, buoyancy increases.

 28. As the speed of a wind turbine increases, the amount of electricity generated increases.

-29. As the temperature decreases, the speed at which molecules move decreases.
+29. As the temperature decreases, the speed of molecular motion decreases.

-30. As the temperature goes up, ice cream sales also go up.
+30. As the temperature increases, ice cream sales also increase.

 31. As the wattage of light bulbs increases, the light output increases